 The disease is caused by the fungus Botrytis squamosa, which survives on infected bulbs or other plant debris left in the field, or in storage facilities.
 When conditions are favorable, fungal spores are produced on these tissues and spread by the wind to neighboring plants, serving as a primary source of infection.
 Temperatures between 10 and 20 °C, high rainfall, prolonged periods of leaf wetness or high relative humidities favor the life cycle of the fungus.
-To avoid severe infections it is very important to keep the leaves as dry as possible.
 The symptoms may be confused with other pathologies or disorders such as drought stress, hail injury, thrips infestation or herbicide damage.

 No biological treatment seems to be available at the moment to treat this disease.
 Contact us in case you know of any.

 Always consider an integrated approach with preventive measures together with biological treatments, if available.
 Good cultural practices are essential to reduce the infection risk.
 If fungicides are needed, products containing iprodione, pyrimethanil, fluazinam or cyprodinil in combination with fludioxonil give excellent results when used as spray applications.
 Other products based on chlorthalonil and mancozeb also work but are less efficient.
 The application of fungicides by ground fumigation could be more effective than aerial spraying methods.